Markets edge higher on Federal Reserve action

 Meanwhile, Glenveagh Properties and Cairn Homes were down significantly, falling 8.47 per cent to €0.54 and 7.97 per cent to €0.69 respectively on economic concerns related to the considerable loss of jobs expected in the hospitality and tourism sectors.

-Leisure companies dominated the bottom rungs of the FTSE after they were hammered by the UK government’s announcement to ask people to avoid pubs, restaurants and theatres in response to the coronavirus outbreak.
+Leisure companies dominated the bottom rungs of the FTSE after they were hammered by the UK government’s announcement to ask people to avoid pubs, restaurants and theatres in response to coronavirus.

 Retailer Laura Ashley had its shares suspended after it announced it had filed for administration after the virus thwarted talks over a rescue package.